MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 ## Campaign Overview

-To better understand how you can use segments from audience insights in Adobe Experience Platform, let’s look at a fictitious sample campaign.
+To better understand how you can use segments from Customer Insights in Adobe Experience Platform, let’s look at a fictitious sample campaign.

 Let’s assume that your company offers a monthly, subscription-based service to your customers in the United States.
 You want to identify customers whose subscriptions are due for renewal in the next eight days but haven't yet renewed their subscription.
 To keep these customers, you want to send them a promotional offer via email, using Adobe Experience Platform.